MLB on Fox: 1999–2000

-In 1999, Fox unveiled a new scoring bug that was nearly identical to the NFL bug unveiled the previous fall.
+In 1999, Fox unveiled a new score bug that was nearly identical to the NFL bug unveiled the previous fall.
 A permanent baserunner graphic (with a design that would be used through 2008) was on the left side of the bug and occupied bases would light up in yellow.
 The team scores were on a black background on the right side of the bug.
 A bar with the Fox logo and the inning (now with a standard up or down arrow to indicate top or bottom of the inning) extended from the top.
 A bar with the count and the number of outs extended from the bottom.

 During the 2000 season, the bug sometimes would move to the lower portion of the screen and flip over to reveal player statistics graphics.
 However, this feature was not always utilized as player statistics graphics would sometimes simply fade onto the screen with the bug still in place.